jaepass/commercejs-vuejs-products/README.md

 In order to communicate with the Chec API and fetch data from the backend, we need to install the Commerce.js SDK.
-The Commerce.js SDK can be installed via CDN by including `<script type="text/javascript" src="https://assets.chec-cdn.com/v2/commerce.js"></script> in your `index.html` file or installed with a package manager (recommended):
+The Commerce.js SDK can be installed via CDN by including `<script type="text/javascript" src="https://assets.chec-cdn.com/v2/commerce.js"></script>` in your `index.html` file, or installed with a package manager (recommended):

 ```bash